Incident location, Long Island

 What Happened

-A pedestrian was struck and killed in a hit-and-run crash in Selden on Wednesday, November 5, 2025, according to Suffolk County authorities.
-The incident has been classified as critical, though specific details about the victim’s identity and circumstances surrounding the collision remain under investigation.
+A pedestrian was killed in a hit-and-run crash in Selden, Suffolk County, on Wednesday, November 5, 2025, according to reporting aggregated by Google News.
+The collision is classified as critical in severity, reflecting the fatal outcome for the pedestrian involved.

 Location & Road Context